Garth McVicar: Biography

-McVicar and his wife Anne have four adult daughters.
+McVicar was born in 1951.
+He and his wife Anne have four adult daughters.
 The McVicars live with two of their daughters on their family farm near the Mohaka River west of Napier.

 He founded the Sensible Sentencing Trust in 2001 in response to the police prosecution of Mark Middleton for threatening to kill Paul Dally who tortured, raped, and killed Middleton's 13-year-old stepdaughter Karla Cardno in 1989.

 In 2006 McVicar was ranked 32nd in a New Zealand Listener Power List, a list of 50 influential New Zealand people.
 In 2014, McVicar was ranked 62nd equal on the Reader's Digest Most Trusted New Zealanders list, ahead of Police Commissioner Mike Bush (79th) but well behind Chief Justice Sian Elias (33rd).